merenlab/merenlab.org/_posts/miscellaneous/2017-08-23-CPR-in-blood.md

 {% capture images %}{{site.url}}/images/miscellaneous/2017-08-23-CPR-in-blood{% endcapture %}

 Twitter is bad.
-I mostly follow scientists, and end up running into interesting findings from other groups, and end up wanting to take a quick look at their data.
-Although most of these sessions of procrastination don't end up on the blog, sometimes they do: [1](http://merenlab.org/2015/12/09/musings-over-commamox/){:target="_blank"}, [2](http://merenlab.org/2017/01/03/loki-the-link-archaea-eukaryota/){:target="_blank"}, [3](http://merenlab.org/2017/02/05/zhou-salmonella/){:target="_blank"}).
-Well, today I run into another interesting paper:
+I mostly follow scientists, and oftrn end up running into interesting findings from other groups that make me want to take a quick look at their data.
+Although most of our procrastinations don't end up on the blog, sometimes they do: [1](http://merenlab.org/2015/12/09/musings-over-commamox/){:target="_blank"}, [2](http://merenlab.org/2017/01/03/loki-the-link-archaea-eukaryota/){:target="_blank"}, [3](http://merenlab.org/2017/02/05/zhou-salmonella/){:target="_blank"}).
+Well, today was one of those days.

 [![BLOOD]({{images}}/Kowarsky_et_al.png)](http://www.pnas.org/content/early/2017/08/21/1707009114.full){:target="_blank"}{:.center-img .width-70}

-A very interesting finding that has the potential to start some debates about contamination.
+The study above reveals microbisl findings from the human blood with a potential to start some debates about contamination.

-Simply Kowarsky et al. takes hundres of blood samples collected from tens of patients, and use shotgun seqeuncing assembly strategies to recover contigs for cell-free DNA.
-They remove sequences that match to human genome, and they look into what is there.
-The authors also validate some of their findings by performing independent bench experiments.
+Briefly, Kowarsky et al. take hundreds of blood samples collected from tens of patients, and use shotgun seqeuncing and assembly strategies to recover contigs from cell-free DNA.
+They remove sequences that match to the human genome, and investigate what is there in the remaining contigs.
+The authors also validate some of their findings by performing independent bench experiments, which is very nice to see since unfortunately 'omics findings are rarely validated by additional experiments.

-While people were asking each other on Twitter whether or not the findings were driven by contamination, I was looking at the authors' use of the term "*dark matter*" in their manucript and was asking myself [when should I move to the countryside and raise chickens](http://merenlab.org/2017/06/22/microbial-dark-matter/){:target="_blank"}.
-But that's me.
+While you may be asking yourself whether or not the findings were driven by contamination, I am looking at the authors' use of the term "*dark matter*" in their manucript and ask myself [when should I move to the countryside and raise chickens](http://merenlab.org/2017/06/22/microbial-dark-matter/){:target="_blank"}.
+But that's just me.

-Since the findings are so interesting, I wanted to take a quick look at their contigs.
+Interesting findings in this study that are summarized in its title intrigued me to take a another look at their contigs.
 I was very glad to learn that the authors did make available not only the short reads for metagenomes, but also their assembly results.
-I thank them very much for their observance of open science practices!
+I thank them very much for their observance of open science practices (which is something that is also not as common as it should be).

 ## Downloading and characterizing Kowarsky et al.  contigs

-I first downloaded the assembled contigs and created an anvi'o contigs database.
+I started by downloading the assembled contigs, and created an anvi'o contigs database.
 Everything took about 2-3 minutes:

 ``` bash
 # download the assembled contigs